What are the Requirements of a Valid Will in North Carolina?

 What Makes a Will Valid in North Carolina?

-For a Will to be valid in North Carolina, it must meet North Carolina’s statutory requirements, found in Chapter 31 of the North Carolina General Statutes.
+For a Will to be valid in North Carolina, a written Will must meet the following requirements:

-• Holographic Wills are wills in the testator’s own handwriting and signed by the testator.
+- Holographic Wills are handwritten wills.
+To be valid, the must be completely in the testator’s own handwriting and signed by the testator.
 It is not necessary for witnesses to sign a holographic will.

 Are Oral Wills Valid In North Carolina?

 Oral Wills are also known as nuncupative Wills.
-North Carolina allows nuncupative Wills only in limited circumstances and only to pass limited personal property.
+North Carolina allows nuncupative Wills only in rare circumstances and only to pass limited personal property.

 Specifically, an oral Will is valid only if: